lexmen318/MultiWOZ-coref/README.md

 | ConvBERT-DG-Multi | 58.7% | -- | 67.9% |
 | SAS | 54.5% | -- | 58.0% |

-Please note that "--" means that no performence reported.
-* in SimpleTOD means that we only run the code for DST.
-In the SimpleTOD github: https://github.com/salesforce/simpletod, the claimed joint accuracy (55.7% in the above table) is achieved by ignoring `dontcare` and `none`, which is unfair.
-If `dontcare` and `none` are included, the joint accuracy is 50.3%, reported from issue #5 and issue #8.
+Please note that "--" means that no performence reported. * in SimpleTOD means that we only run the code for DST by keeping `dontcare` and `none`.
+For further details, please refer to the github: https://github.com/salesforce/simpletod.